1.

 7.

-Browne, M. Neil & Keeley, Stuart M. Asking the right questions: a guide to critical thinking.
-(Pearson, 2012).
+Browne, M. Neil & Keeley, Stuart M. Asking the Right Questions: A Guide to Critical Thinking.
+(Pearson, Upper Saddle River, N.J., 2012).

 8.